academie-de-espee/academie-de-espee.github.io/articles/usher.md

 used in an authorization bout.
 These are not techniques that should all be used in any one bout, but rather an assortment of tricks to be used as appropriate.

-<BR><BR>
-<I> Excerpt from "ye Olde Guilde of Duellists and Mayhem Hatcherie" bylaws...  c.
-1593 5/8
+*Excerpt from "ye Olde Guilde of Duellists and Mayhem Hatcherie" bylaws...  c.
+1593 5/8*

-<BR><BR>
-"That hee be notte a wylde fightter, like to injur or maim hys opponent; a rude brawler who doth enter nobl combatte as it were an affray of the gutter or who  cannot so control himself, hys temper or his weapons thatte they wyl not be an  hazard in the fite.
-For such cannot be allowed into the ranks of the Scholers." </I>
+> "That hee be notte a wylde fightter, like to injur
+> or maim hys opponent; a rude brawler who doth enter nobl combatte as it
+> were an affray of the gutter or who  cannot so control himself, hys temper
+> or his weapons thatte they wyl not be an  hazard in the fite.
+For such
-<BR><BR>
+> cannot be allowed into the ranks of the Scholers."

 We think it of value that the usher will, during the course of the bout, attempt to encourage or even provoke unsafe behavior.
 It is unsafe for a fighter to make wild blade movements of a striking nature,